Home

 * “A Poet’s Sketchbook.”
 Selected from the Prose Works of Robert Buchanan.
 (London: Chatto and Windus.
 1883.)

-The Graphic (17 November, 1883 - Issue 729)
+The Graphic (17 November, 1883)

 Few authors who have written much are strong enough to resist those promptings which urge them to collect from time to time all their half-forgotten fugitive pieces, and launch them once again in all the dignity of good paper and cloth binding upon the troubled waters of public criticism.
 No matter how slight and imperfect the workmanship, or how trivial the subject, out come the fugitive pieces from their hiding-places.
 “A Poet’s Sketch Book” (Chatto and Windus) is Mr. Robert Buchanan’s latest contribution to the great library of collected pieces.
 The title is somewhat ill-chosen (unless the poet wishes us to see that he can work in more than one medium), for these are all prose pieces.
 They “will be chiefly interesting,” says Mr. Buchanan, “to those who take an interest in the author as a writer of poems.”
 Except to these persons it will probably seem that it was not necessary to reprint more than half the contents of the present volume.
 The memoirs of David Gray and of Peacock and the essays on Dickens and Ossian contain solid matter, and in “The Poet or Seer; a Definition,” there is a good deal of technical study of verse which is always of interest when it is well done, as in the present case.

-Back to the Bibliography
+Back to Reviews, Bibliography or Essays

 A Look Round Literature (1887)